KamanHang/sqldatawarehousedataengineeringproject/README.md

 One of the important thing I learned during this project is the Medallion Data Architecture.<br>
-ETL (Extract, Transfer and Load) are the fundamentals of Data Engineering. <br> However, "Medallion Data Architecture" helped me to design and build robust, scaleable data warehouse.
+ETL (Extract, Transfer and Load) are the fundamentals of Data Engineering. <br> "Medallion Data Architecture" helped me design and build modular and clean data warehouse.

 ![DataArchitecturedrawio](https://github.com/user-attachments/assets/8f124cd0-6690-4455-80d9-8d99634a1dc1)